-- Searching for properties: Rose Real Estate is a member of the multiple listing services for the Austin, Central Hill Country, Central Texas and San Antonio Boards of Realtors so will be able to go to work matching your requirements with properties available for purchase.
+- Searching for properties: Rose Real Estate is a member of the multiple listing services for the Austin, Central Hill Country and Central Texas Boards of Realtors so will be able to go to work matching your requirements with properties available for purchase.
 Your Realtor will be able to notify you immediately when a new property comes onto the market or a price is changed.
-Your Realtor will be able to secure surveys, deed restrictions, copies of easements and other information on properties of interest to you and schedule appointments to show properties at times that are convenient to you.
+Your Realtor will be able to secure available surveys, deed restrictions, copies of easements and other information on properties of interest to you and schedule appointments to show properties at times that are convenient to you.

 While there are various public sites available to buyers for browsing properties for sale, these sites are often not accurate, not updated frequently and frustrating.
 Your Realtor will have up to date information from the multiple listing services through local boards of Realtors.